-Assess Costs Everywhere (ACE) Tool - a product of the Department of Commerce's Economics and Statistics Administration, provides manufacturers with the top reasons for investing and sourcing in the United States.
+Assess Costs Everywhere (ACE) Tool - This product of the Department of Commerce's Economics and Statistics Administration provides manufacturers with the top reasons for investing and sourcing in the United States.
 With its analytic framework, links to public and private resources, and case studies, ACE is now available to help businesses assess total costs more accurately and enable informed decision-making.

 Cluster Mapping Tool - This project, made possible in part by a grant from the Department of Commerce's Economic Development Administration, aims to provide policymakers and development practitioners across America with the data and tools for assessing regional cluster strengths, business environment characteristics, and innovation assets; with case studies on and toolkits for formulating development strategies; and with a directory profiling active cluster initiatives throughout the country.